 Australian Cattle Dog

-These dogs are born with white coats and develop as they grow either blue-gray or red spotted coats with mottling and/or speckling.
+These dogs are born with white coats and develop as they grow either blue-gray or red-spotted coats with mottling and/or speckling.
 They are medium-sized dogs, standing between 17 and 20 inches tall and weighing between 35 and 50 pounds.
 Their life expectancy is 12 to 16 years.
 They have short, dirt-resistant coats that only shed a little, so they don't require a lot of grooming.

 They are pleasant, loyal, and curious dogs.
 Wary of strangers and more on the protective side, they make good watchdogs.
-They need a lot of quality time with their owners and a lot of exercise.
+They need a lot of quality time with their owners and a lot of exercises.
 If you and/or your family want a nearly constant play companion who isn't interested in playing with everyone they meet, an Australian Cattle Dog may be for you.

 These dogs are most commonly depicted as black and white and a bit fluffy, but they can come in a variety of colors and patterns.
 They're always fluffy.
 Their most distinctive physical attribute is their intense almond-shaped eyes.
 They are medium-sized dogs that stand between 18 and 22 inches tall and weigh between 30 and 55 pounds.
 Their life expectancy is 12 to 15 years.
 With either soft or rough coats, they require moderate grooming and are moderate shedders.